• Skip to primary navigation

 Best Tips For Making Spaghetti Sauce From Scratch

-• Don't over-salt the pasta cooking water because you'll add some of this starchy water to the finished spaghetti sauce just before adding the spaghetti noodles and tossing it all together.
+• Don't over-salt the pasta water, because you'll stir some of that starchy water into the sauce at the end.

 Cav.
 Giuseppe Cocco Artisanal Spaghetti Pasta